Oghma-Infinium/Vagabond/README.md

  1. Purchase the [`Skyrim Anniversary Edition Upgrade`](https://store.steampowered.com/app/1746860/The_Elder_Scrolls_V_Skyrim_Anniversary_Upgrade/) from Steam. **If you do not do this, you can not install or play the list.**
     > There is no work around for this and pirating this content will **not** work.
 If you pirate the content and come asking for assistance, you will be banned.

-Once you have the Anniversary Edition Upgrade bought, do the following steps below:

  2. In your Steam Library, right-click on the menu entry for Skyrim, select `Properties` and then select `Installed Files`.
 Click `Verify Integrity of Game Files` and wait for it to complete.

  3. Once this is completed, launch the game once from Steam.
 You may receive a prompt that your settings were detected or not detected, this does not matter, nor do any options you select here.
 Simply open the launcher and launch the game.